The Lumen building lights up the Newcastle Helix

 Problem solving in real time

 The brewery basement was still in place on site, preventing construction of the energy centre infrastructure planned to feed the building.
-Despite some elements sitting outside our contracted scope of works, we collaborated with contractor Engie to design systems that would work together that ended up benefitting the project by improving overall interfacing.
+Despite some elements sitting outside our contracted scope of works, we collaborated with contractor Engie to design systems that would work together and ended up benefitting the project by improving overall interfacing.

 Due to unknown ground conditions, we had to re-plan the sequencing of the piling to fit in with the programme constraints.
 The newly ordered sequencing allowed the programme to remain on schedule and the works to be completed on time.